Testing in high-dimensional spiked models: Concluding remarks

-In this paper, we make the assumption that $n_{2}\geq p$ to ensure the invertibility of matrix $E$ in (\ref{basic}) with probability one.
-However, we also make the assumption $n_{1}\geq p,$ which can be lifted without a substantial reformulation of the problem.
-We make the latter assumption mostly to simplify our exposition.
-The assumption is irrelevant for SMD.
-The PCA results are obtained in Onatski et al (2013) without using this assumption.
-For SigD, our derivations (not reported here) show that the equivalent of (\ref{LRgeneral}) for $n_{1}<p$ involves the hypergeometric function $_{2}F_{1}.$ Therefore, SigD with $n_{1}<p$ represents the fifth, rather than the second, group of multivariate statistical problems according to James' (1964) classification.
-The REG$_{0}$ problem is symmetric with respect to $n_{1}$ and $p$ after a simple reparametrization.
-For REG, an equivalent of (\ref{LRgeneral}) for $n_{1}<p$ can be obtained using equation (74) of James (1964).
-However, further analysis of REG in this situation needs more substantial changes to our analysis.
-In CCA case, the sample canonical correlations are only well defined if $n_{1}\geq p$.
-To summarize, when $n_{1}<p$, the only interesting untreated cases are SigD and REG.
-We leave their study for future research.
+For CCA, the sample canonical correlations are not well defined for $p>n_{1}.$ For SigD, our derivations (not reported here) show that the equivalent of (\ref{LRgeneral}) for $p>n_{1}$ involves the hypergeometric function $_{2}F_{1}.$ Therefore, SigD with $p>n_{1}$ represents the fifth, rather than the second, group of multivariate statistical problems according to James' (1964) classification.
+For REG, an equivalent of (\ref{LRgeneral}) for $p>n_{1}$ can be obtained using \cite[eq.
+(74)]{jame64}.
+However, further analysis of SigD and REG in the situation where $p>n_{1}$ needs more substantial changes to our derivations.
+We leave such an analysis for future research.